Hypoparathyroidism is a rare condition that occurs when the parathyroid glands in the neck don’t produce enough parathyroid hormone (PTH).

 - muscle aches or cramps

 - tingling, burning, or numbness in the fingertips, toes, and lips

 - painful menstruation

-Your doctor will begin by reviewing your medical history, followed by a physical examination to check for symptoms such as dry skin, muscle spasms, and hair loss.
-To diagnose this condition in children, the doctor will also check for abnormal tooth development and delayed milestones.
-Your doctor will order blood tests to check the levels of calcium, phosphorus, magnesium, and PTH in your blood.
+Your doctor will begin by reviewing your medical history.
+They’ll then do a physical examination to check for symptoms such as dry skin, muscle spasms, and hair loss.

-Your doctor may test your urine for calcium to determine if excess levels of calcium are being secreted in the urine.
+- Calcium: Your doctor may test your urine for calcium to determine if excess calcium levels are

-This is a procedure that measures the electrical activity in your heart.
-The information from this test can tell your doctor if you have an abnormal heart rhythm, which can be caused by calcium deficiency.
+- EKG: An electrocardiogram (EKG) measures the electrical activity in your heart.
+This information can tell your doctor if you have an abnormal heart rhythm, which can be caused by calcium deficiency.

 Your doctor may suggest taking supplements throughout the day to help stabilize your calcium level.
-Most individuals need to take supplements for the rest of their lives to treat this condition.
+Most individuals need to take supplements to treat this condition for the rest of their lives.

-A diet that is rich in calcium and low in phosphorus is suggested for individuals with hypoparathyroidism.
-Drinking six to eight glasses of water per day can also help ensure that your body does not lose necessary nutrients.
+If you have hypoparathyroidism, your diet should be rich in calcium and low in phosphorus.
+Drinking six to eight glasses of water daily may also help ensure your body doesn’t lose the necessary nutrients.
 Calcium-rich foods include:

 - dairy products